New Home Decorating Tips and Ideas

 When we acquired The Little Cottage, it looked something like this.
 But worse.

 It was basically stubbed-out and dry walled when we walked thru and it needed to become a home.
 We did all the upgrades to complete it and make it livable.
 Like installing all new windows, simple light fixtures, fresh paint, trim and new flooring throughout, along with putting in a kitchen and bathroom.
-It did take some time to find the right features, I must admit.
-I feel like I searched everywhere for the right bits.
-I think I used about 100 sites, including Lifestyle Flooring UK, to find the right flooring!
-That was a much bigger task than I has initially thought.
-When it recently became vacant, my husband & I decided to keep it that way and use it as a guest cottage for our friends and family.
+After my mother in law moved out, we temporarily tried using the main living area as an indoor shop (that was short lived!), but once we built the new shop my husband & I decided it would serve us best as a guest cottage for our friends and family.

 And this is when it became a new home for me to decorate to my taste.
 The trouble was… I was temporarily tasteless.
 I tried too hard to do something “different” and strayed too far out of my comfort zone, and beyond my creative abilities.
 It quickly turned it into something that wasn’t really me.